Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 ## My MiSTer needs a case.
 What should I do?

-There are two routes you can take:  either make it yourself, or purchase a case from an online vendor.
-For the easier route, just purchasing, the most popular cases are the Official (PCB) Case or the 3D printed case.
-Choose whichever you fancy.
-For the more DiY type, users have made beautiful, custom cases out of metal, acrylic and wood, but the most popular method is to use a 3D printer to make one.
-You can find the necessary 3D print files online (hint, look on thingverse, misteraddons has a nice one you can use or modify.)
+There are two routes you can take:  either make it yourself or purchase a case from an online vendor.
+For purchasing the most popular cases are the Official (PCB) Case or the 3D printed case.
+In DiY, various users have made custom cases out of metal, acrylic and/or wood, but the most popular method is to 3D print an enclosure.
+You can find the necessary 3D print files online (e.g. thingiverse).

 ## What kind of screws do I use with the DE-10 Nano's 14mm long brass standoffs?